codaamok/codaamok.github.io-hugo/content/post/Deploying-Hugo-websites-in-Azure-for-pennies-or-free-on-GitHub-pages/index.md

 Last but definitely not least is [GitHub pages](https://pages.github.com/).
 I think this is probably my favourite because it is [the simplest to create](https://docs.github.com/en/free-pro-team@latest/github/working-with-github-pages/creating-a-github-pages-site) and absolutely free.

+It is worth pointing out some [usage limits associated with GitHub pages}(https://docs.github.com/en/free-pro-team@latest/github/working-with-github-pages/about-github-pages#usage-limits): soft bandwidth limit of 100GB p/month and repositories should ideally not be larger than 1GB.

 [Hugo also has some excellent docs](https://gohugo.io/hosting-and-deployment/hosting-on-github/) on deploying to GitHub pages.
 They suggest a reasonable idea where we have two repositories for our static website, instead fo one.
 One contains your Hugo sources, and another - which is added as a Git submodule - holds our Hugo generated HTML content.
 The former would be a repository named whatever you want, for example `<username>.github.io-hugo`, whereas the latter would be named `<username>.github.io`.

 1. Create your repository named `<username>.github.io`